 Diffie-Hellman Ephemeral algorithm

 The Diffie-Hellman algorithm is a way of generating a shared secret between two parties in such a way that the secret cannot be seen by observing the communication.
 It is a useful technique to create an encryption key between a server and a client, that then uses the shared key to encrypt their traffic.
-Ephemeral Diffie-Hellman (DHE) differs from the static Diffie-Hellman by generating a temporary key for every connection and never using the same key twice.
-This enables Forward Secrecy which means that even if the server’s long-term private key gets leaked, previous communication remains secure.
+Ephemeral Diffie-Hellman (DHE) differs from static Diffie-Hellman in that it generates a temporary key for every connection and never uses the same key twice.
+This enables forward secrecy, which means that even if the server’s long-term private key gets leaked, previous communication will remain secure.

 Generate a strong DHE parameter using the command below.